droplinked/droplinked-polygon-integration/readme.md

 # droplinked-Polygon-integration
-The toolkit for integrating Binance into droplinked, including login, gating, record, affiliate, and payment
+The toolkit for integrating Polygon into droplinked, including login, gating, record, affiliate, and payment

 ---